-Your attorney will take an agreed-upon percentage of your recovery.
-This percentage is often around 1/3 or 33%.
-The exact amount your attorney gets paid will depend on a variety of factors.
-The two biggest are:
+When you officially hire a personal injury lawyer under a contingency fee arrangement, they'll take an agreed-upon percentage of your recovery.
+This percentage is often around 1/3 or 33%, but the exact amount your attorney gets paid will depend on a variety of factors.
+The three biggest are typically:

 The more risky or complex a case is, the higher contingency fee percentage your attorney is likely to request.
 A riskier or more complicated case may require you to pay a higher percentage of the recovery, say 35% to 40%.
 On the other hand, a relatively straightforward case that's highly likely to end in recovery may result in a lower contingency fee percentage, perhaps 20% or 25%.